PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 ## Agenda

-### 12pm - 1:45pm: Social Lunch Hour for College Students and Graduates
+### 12pm - 1pm: Social Lunch Hour Open to All Participants as well as Parents

-Welcome back to the college students and recent graduates for a social mingle!
-Over the past eight years, hundreds of youth have grown up influenced by our community’s rebuilding efforts.
-The community has supported them through their identity challenges, and now it’s their time to show pride in belonging to this community.
+It’s time to celebrate what our youth have accomplished over the past year both within our community as well as in the broader community.

-### 1:45pm - 2pm: PVSA Ceremony
+### 1pm - 2pm: CVSA Ceremony with Motivational Speeches by Distinguished Guests

-Congratulations to [73 PVSA recipients](https://pdxchinese.org/pvsa/) OCC helped certify in 2024!
+Congratulations to [CVSA recipients](https://pdxchinese.org/pvsa/) OCC helped certify in 2025!
-Hosted by the certification volunteers: **Xinmei Li**, **Jing Liu**  and **Wei Lu**

 ### 2pm - 4pm: Peer Social and Support Hour with Middle and High School Students